 The actuator is able to detect an electrical overload or a short-circuit at the valve outputs and to protect them against destruction by switching off.
 Outputs which have experienced a short-circuit or a constant load are deactivated after an identification period.
 Optionally, in this case short-circuit/overload signals can be transmitted via separate 1-bit communication objects.
 Short-circuit / overload detection is always active when a valve output is switched on (output energised) and always occurs in two output groups.
 Here, outputs 1 to 3 and outputs 4 to 6 each form a group.
 If there is an error, the actuator will only detect an overload / a short-circuit in a group at first.
 Therefore, the actuator then executes a special testing cycle, which guarantees safe detection of the valve outputs which are actually electrically overloaded.
-Only after overloaded or short-circuited valve outputs have been accurately determined is it possible to output overload/short-circuit signals to the bus.
+Only after overloaded or short-circuit signals to the bus.
 After error detection in a group, all the outputs in this group are immediately deactivated for 6 minutes (switch-off idle phase / outputs not energised).
 During this time, the error detection circuit resets thermally.

-The status LEDs f01-03 or f04-06 on the front panel of the device flash slowly during the time of an overload or short-circuit identification (1 Hz) to signalise that the output groups are temporarily deactivated.
+The status LEDs #A1-A3 or #A4-A6 on the front panel of the device flash slowly during the time of an overload or short-circuit identification (1 Hz) to signalise that the output groups are temporarily deactivated.
 The LEDs flash quickly when the actuator has safely identified all or individual valve outputs of the affected group as overloaded or having short-circuited.